Audio Basis - articles about audio

 The water will be displaced to the other poolside (inaudible ultrasound range).
 And level there grow.

-The quantization-noise spectrum (at the left of the picture) has a level comparable with a musical signal.
+The quantization-distortion spectrum (at the left of the picture) has a level comparable with a musical signal.
 The sigma-delta modulator pushes a significant part of the energy from the low- to high-frequency range, out of the audible band (0 ...
 20 kHz).

 Noise shaping is implemented in a sigma-delta modulator (a.k.a.
 DSD modulator).